Heart attack can be different from men and women

 - Taking steps to manage other health conditions, including high blood pressure, high cholesterol, and diabetes.

-There are millions of people who are effected by the blood pressure and heart diseases leading to heart attack , which is called also called myocardial infarction.
+There are millions of people who are affected by blood pressure and heart diseases leading to heart attack, which is called also called myocardial infarction.

 Symptoms of heart attack can be easily mistaken for another ailment (think nausea, heartburn, and fatigue).
 Identifying the signs of a heart attack and seeking early intervention can be the difference between life or death.
-Some time the presentation of the heart attack can be different from men an women.
+Sometimes the presentation of the heart attack can be different from men an women.